japila-books/apache-spark-internals/docs/scheduler/Stage.md

 .DAGScheduler splits a job into stages image::scheduler-job-splits-into-stages.png[align="center"]

-RDD operations with xref:rdd:index.adoc[narrow dependencies], like `map()` and `filter()`, are pipelined together into one set of tasks in each stage, but operations with shuffle dependencies require multiple stages, i.e. one to write a set of map output files, and another to read those files after a barrier.
+RDD operations with rdd:index.md[narrow dependencies], like `map()` and `filter()`, are pipelined together into one set of tasks in each stage, but operations with shuffle dependencies require multiple stages, i.e. one to write a set of map output files, and another to read those files after a barrier.

 In the end, every stage will have only shuffle dependencies on other stages, and may compute multiple operations inside it.
 The actual pipelining of these operations happens in the `RDD.compute()` functions of various RDDs, e.g. `MappedRDD`, `FilteredRDD`, etc.

-At some point of time in a stage's life, every partition of the stage gets transformed into a task - xref:scheduler:ShuffleMapTask.adoc[ShuffleMapTask] or xref:scheduler:ResultTask.adoc[ResultTask] for xref:scheduler:ShuffleMapStage.adoc[ShuffleMapStage] and xref:scheduler:ResultStage.adoc[ResultStage], respectively.
+At some point of time in a stage's life, every partition of the stage gets transformed into a task - scheduler:ShuffleMapTask.md[ShuffleMapTask] or scheduler:ResultTask.md[ResultTask] for scheduler:ShuffleMapStage.md[ShuffleMapStage] and scheduler:ResultStage.md[ResultStage], respectively.

 Partitions are computed in jobs, and result stages may not always need to compute all partitions in their target RDD, e.g. for actions like `first()` and `lookup()`.